darlingVandamme/JavascriptNN/docs/Neural Net OO Javascript implementation.md

 But it doesn't exactly make the code transparent or readable.
 These articles have the intention to teach us something.
 The code should be an illustration or a clarification of the mathematical and computational theory.
 But in most cases the code reflects an alternate, mostly matrix oriented, view on the needed algorithms.

+[Code example]

+The program doesn't represent a neural network like it is explained in all the fancy pictures.
+It models something that can be shown to work mathematically equivalent to a neural network.
 I don't want an illustration of an alternative, which can be shown to be mathematically equivalent.
 I want to see the real thing.
 The working network.

 ## Performance
 I know, I know, performance!!!
 We really need to use vectors and matrices so that we can use all the fancy libraries that do the magic.
 As if neural networks need more, obscure, hocus pocus than there already is.
-How and especially why neural networks work is already a mystery, even to most of the poeple programming and using them.
+How and especially why neural networks work is already a mystery, even to most of the people programming and using them.
 We don't need an extra layer of black box obscurity.

 The code examples in these articles have an educational, illustrative purpose.
 They shouldn't focus on performance.